 South Dakota: Custer State Park

 Just a short distance from Mount Rushmore, Custer State Park is known for its beautiful landscape and amazing wildlife.
 The 18-mile Wildlife Loop will provide plenty of opportunities for viewing and photographing wildlife, and Needles Highway will lead you to beautiful landscapes.
+See our Guide to Photographing Custer State Park.

 Tennessee: Fall Creek Falls State Park